tomcam/vuepress.github.io/default1.md

 Now you'll be able to start the terminal much faster next time.

-## Creating the directories for your Vuepress site.
+## Creating the directories for your VuePress site.

 Go to your normal work area, create the working directory, and move to it.

-In this case you would replace `~/code/vue/vuepress` with wherever you choose to put your Vuepress files.
+In this case you would replace `~/code/vue/vuepress` with wherever you choose to put your VuePress files.
 This site’s directory is creatively called `demo1`.

 * The first thing to do is to create the working directory and a subdirectory under it named `.vuepress` (don't forget that it starts with the period character).
 You can create them all at once like this: